azdavis/azdavis.net/posts/en/limitations-opportunity.md

 The converse property is that of completeness: if a program has no type errors, then the typechecker reports none.

-[Gödel's first incompleteness theorem][godel-first] essentially states that once a system is expressive enough, it cannot be both sound and complete.
+Gödel's first incompleteness theorem essentially states that once a system is expressive enough, it cannot be both sound and complete.

 Thus, because we often desire a typechecker to be both sound, and as expressive as possible, it is often not possible for it to be complete.

-This means that there will almost always be programs that "ought" to be well-typed, but for which the typechecker will report an error.
+This means that there will always be programs that ought to be well-typed, but for which the typechecker will report an error.

+### Limitation: Rice's theorem

+Another important result relevant to statically typed languages is that of [Rice's theorem][rice].
+This states essentially states that it is impossible in general to determine whether a program will do a certain thing when you run it, without running it.

+The purpose of a static type system, and static analysis in general, is to reject programs that would encounter some error if we ran the program.
+Static type systems should be, and [usually][cpp-parse-undecidable] are, decidable.
+It follows from this fact, and Rice's theorem, that all static type systems are necessarily approximations.

+Interestingly, it can be argued that both Rice's theorem and Gödel's incompleteness's theorems ([and other theorems][halt]) follow directly from a single underlying concept: the undecidability of the halting problem.

 ### Opportunity: No runtime type checks